sasagawa888/eisl/README.md

 Mr. Hiroi has published introductory articles about ISLisp.
 It's written in plain Japanese, so you can easily translate it into your native language with google translator. http://www.nct9.ne.jp/m_hiroi/clisp/islisp.html

 # Editable REPL
+When entering a line in the REPL, syntax highlighting, completion, and text editing are available.
 Key bindings are as follows:

 | Key         | Description           |